Techneatium/F14_CheatSheet/README.md

   - TCS

 - `A/A WEAPONS`
-  - Add Notes for each weapon on which radar modes should be used to get desired guidance
-  - What happens if Sparrow launched from PDSTT without MSL OPTIONS set to SP PD?
-  - People have complained that jester tries switching from one STT to the other and loses lock
+  - People have complained that jester tries switching from one STT to the other and loses lock -> add explanation
   - Add more advanced RIO explanation of Phoenix employment (including diagrams of TUOR etc.)
   - Maybe add example Timelines
-  - AIM-7 SPARROW
-    - Clarify differences between PDSTT/PSTT/CW/SP PD launch behavior

 - `GENERAL`
-  - Change all figures to actually use figure environment?
   - Move RWR and TID reference tables to an appendix?

 ***